ArvidSilverlock/Pilot.lua-Luau-LSP/README.md

 Install [rokit](https://github.com/rojo-rbx/rokit), a toolchain manager, you may have already installed this when installing lune.

-Install [darklua](https://darklua.com), which has a luau file bundler.
+Install [darklua](https://darklua.com), which has a Luau file bundler.

-Install [selene](https://kampfkarren.github.io/selene), a luau linter.
+Install [selene](https://kampfkarren.github.io/selene), a Luau linter.

 ## Command Options